LegendApp/legend-motion/README.md

-# Legend Motion
+# Legend-Motion

-Legend Motion is a declarative animations library for React Native, to make it easy to transition between styles without needing to manage animations.
+Legend-Motion is a declarative animations library for React Native, to make it easy to transition between styles without needing to manage animations.

 `npm install @legendapp/motion` or `yarn add @legendapp/motion`